Two Year Artist Residency in Violin with The Montgomery Symphony

 How to Apply:

-Candidates should submit a downloadable audio file recordings (mp3, etc) of a major concerto and at least one contrasting work suitable for recital, a resume which includes the names, addresses (regular and email) and telephone numbers (both studio and home) of two people who will serve as references.
+Candidates should submit a CD of a major concerto and at least one contrasting work suitable for recital, a resume which includes the names, addresses (regular and email) and telephone numbers (both studio and home) of two people who will serve as references.

-Finalists will be notified in early April.
-Final auditions will be held in Montgomery, Alabama on April 25-27, 2016, with travel expenses paid inside the United States.
+Finalists will be notified in mid April.
+Final auditions will be held in Montgomery, Alabama on May 1-3, 2017, with travel expenses paid inside the United States.

-Four finalists will be notified in early April of their selection for the final round to be held April 25-27, 2015.
+Four finalists will be notified in mid April of their selection for the final round to be held May 1-3, 2017.
 Because travel expenses will be paid within the United States by the Montgomery Symphony, finalists must be completely available all three days of the competition.
 Finalists will interview privately with the competition jury and will perform in a final round of competition which will be open to the public.
 All finalists will perform a movement of a concerto and a movement of an unaccompanied work.
 After the Jury deliberates, the winner will be announced from the stage.